gbv/jskos/jskos.md

 If both fields `broader` and `ancestors` are given, the set `broader` MUST include [the same] concept as the first element of `ancestors`.

+Fields `memberSet` and `memberList` can be used to express the parts of a composed concept (also known as combined or synthesized concepts) unsorted or sorted.
+A concept MUST NOT include both fields `memberSet` and `memberList` at most one.

 <div class="note">
 The "ancestors" field is useful in particular for monohierarchical classifications but it's not forbidden to choose just one arbitrary path of concepts that are